haxys/MTGA-Decks/Notes/deckbuilding.md

 **Benefits of Testing Against Bots:**

-- **Controlled Environment:** Bots provide a predictable and controlled environment, allowing you to focus on understanding how your deck performs without the variability of human opponents.
+- **Controlled Environment:** Bots provide a predictable and controlled environment, allowing you to focus on how your deck performs without the variability of human opponents.
-- **Immediate Feedback:** You can quickly play multiple games, gaining immediate feedback on your deck’s strengths and weaknesses.
+- **Immediate Feedback:** Quickly play multiple games, gaining immediate feedback on your deck’s strengths and weaknesses.
 - **Safe Experimentation:** It’s a low-stakes way to experiment with different strategies and card combinations, helping you refine your deck before facing human opponents.

 **Detailed Testing Steps:**

 1. **Set Up Your Deck:** Import your deck into MTGA and select Sparky as your opponent.
 2. **Play Multiple Games:** Aim to play at least 5-10 games to get a good sample size.
-3. **Observe Card Performance:** Note which cards consistently perform well and which ones feel underwhelming or situational.
+3. **Observe Card Performance:** Note which cards consistently perform well and which ones feel underwhelming.
-4. **Check Mana Curve:** Observe any issues with your Mana Curve, such as being unable to play cards on curve or getting stuck with high-cost cards in the early game.
+4. **Check Mana Curve:** Observe any issues with your Mana Curve, such as being unable to play cards on curve or getting stuck with high-cost cards early.
-5. **Assess Synergy and Combos:** Identify how well your Synergies and combos are working in practice.
+5. **Assess Synergy and Combos:** Identify how well your synergies and combos work in practice.
 Are they easy to set up?
-Do they have a significant impact when executed?
+Do they have a significant impact?
-6. **Record Observations:** Take notes on each game, recording key observations about card performance, mana issues, and Synergy effectiveness.
+6. **Record Observations:** Take notes on each game, recording key observations about card performance, mana issues, and synergy effectiveness.

 ### Transitioning to Public Play

-Once you’ve refined your deck through initial testing, it’s time to transition to public play against human opponents.
+Once you’ve refined your deck through initial testing, transition to public play against human opponents.
 This phase is critical for gaining deeper insights into your deck’s performance.

 **Gathering Insights from Human Opponents:**